Combat League of German Socialists: Media

 Parts of the group's establishment were broadcast in the ZDF.
 The KDS also published the newspapers "Der Gegenangriff" (The Counterattack) and "Wetterleuchten".
 Most media activities were reportedly managed by Michael Koth, who also registered the KDS website's domain.
 Koth would run the group's YouTube channel and web series (started in 2000) "Der Rot-Braune Kanal" (The red-brown channel), which he continued to run even after the KDS had dissolved.

-Most posters released by the KDS were focused on anti-Imperialism, anti-Americanism, and anti-Zionism; reflecting Korth's views and likely also originating from his wing of the organization.
+Most posters released by the KDS were focused on anti-Imperialism, anti-Americanism, and anti-Zionism; reflecting Koth's views and likely also originating from his wing of the organization.